 And I say hopeful because this third track from the new album is called ‘Strangest Thing‘ and is the first track lead singer Adam Granduciel says he wrote when he was first tossing ideas around for what the new music would sound like.

 And it’s a six and a half minute song that starts off mellow and slow-dancingly sweet and then builds into a crescendo of vocals and music that is quite gorgeous.

 Along with the release of their new album, the band is also kicking off a two-month tour in September, with the first concert being held in Portland, ME on September 18th and the last on November 29th in Antwerp, Belgium.

 You can check all their concert dates and get tickets for any not already sold out from The War on Drugs’ website.

 A Deeper Understanding is the fourth studio album for the band, and is the first of two albums The War on Drugs is releasing with new label Atlantic Records.
-It’s due to be released on August 25, 2017, and is currently available for pre-order on Amazon.
+It’s due to be released on August 25, 2017, and is currently available for pre-order.